RC Cola

-RC Cola (short for Royal Crown Cola) is an American brand of cola invented by Claud A. Hatcher in 1905.

-Royal Crown Ginger Ale was the first product of the RC Cola line, and it referred to the original ingredient: ginger.
-More ingredients were introduced under the RC Cola name including lemon, strawberry, and cane sugar.
-In the 1950s, Royal Crown company was leading the beverage industry to sell the first canned soft drinks, followed by the first caffeine-free cola.
-Despite the company's innovation and mass advertising campaign, total revenue was low due to a lack of initiative in distribution.

-RC Cola is owned and distributed by Keurig Dr Pepper for the United States and RC Global Beverages Inc. for international markets.
+RC Cola (short for Royal Crown Cola) is a carbonated cola beverage owned in the United States by Keurig Dr Pepper and internationally by RC Global Beverages, Inc.

 History

-In 1901, the Cole-Hampton-Hatcher Grocery Store was established in Columbus, Georgia.
-In 1903, the Hatcher family took sole ownership and the name was changed to the Hatcher Grocery Store.
+The Cole-Hampton-Hatcher Grocery Store was established in Columbus, Georgia in 1901.
+The Hatcher family took sole ownership and the name was changed to the Hatcher Grocery Store in 1903.
 The grocery store was located at what was 22 West 10th Street.
 Today's address (after house number changes) is 15 West 10th Street.
 At the same time, the popularity of bottled soft drinks rose rapidly, and grocery store owners wished to maximize their profit.
 As a grocery wholesaler, Claud A. Hatcher purchased a large volume of Coca-Cola syrup from the local company salesman, Columbus Roberts.
 Hatcher felt that the company deserved a special reduced price for the syrup since it purchased such large volumes.
 Roberts would not budge on the cost, and a bitter conflict between the two erupted.
-Hatcher told Roberts he would win the battle by never purchasing any more Coca-Cola, and Hatcher determined to develop his own soft drink formula.
+Hatcher told Roberts he would win the battle by never purchasing any more Coca-Cola, and was determined to develop his own soft drink formula.
 He started developing products in the basement of the store with a recipe for ginger ale.

 Hatcher launched the Union Bottling Works in his family's grocery store.
 The first product in the Royal Crown line was Royal Crown Ginger Ale in 1905, followed by Royal Crown Strawberry, and Royal Crown Root Beer.
-The company was renamed Chero-Cola in 1910, and in 1925 renamed Nehi Corporation after its colored and flavored drinks.
-In 1934, Chero-Cola was reformulated by Rufus Kamm, a chemist, and re-released as Royal Crown Cola.
+Cherry-flavored Chero-Cola was introduced in 1907.
+The company was later renamed Chero-Cola in 1910.
+Its new fruit-flavored beverage, Nehi was introduced in 1924, and the company renamed to Nehi, Inc. in 1925.
+Founder Claud A. Hatcher's died in 1933 and Chero-Cola was reformulated in 1934 by chemist Rufus Kamm.
+The company reintroduced the "Royal Crown" to launch Royal Crown Cola, and went on to change its name from Nehi, Inc. to Royal Crown Cola Company in 1951.